-Let us then go through the basic folding operations and ask what kind of information can be rationally obtained by performing the operation.
+Let us go through the basic folding operations and ask what kind of information can be rationally obtained by performing the operation.
 We then come back to the question whether Row was justified in stating that the resulting two triangles are congruent.

-Before we go through the basic folding operations, it is important to realize that the mathematicians idealize while reasoning by paper folding (cf. section 3.1).
+Before we go through the basic folding operations, it is important to realize that the mathematicians idealize while reasoning by paper folding (cf. section 4.1).
 In particular, when they fold a point onto a point, a line onto a line, a line through a point or a point onto a line, these actions are always taken to be successfully carried out with absolute mathematical precision.
-Giaquintonian worries that certain lines (or points) may not align properly are ignored.41 We call this "controlled idealization".
+Giaquintonian worries that certain lines (or points) may not align properly are ignored.
+We call this "controlled idealization".
 We can only infer perfect alignment of two geometric objects if they were the target of our folding operation.
 If, when folding a point onto a point, two lines seem to perfectly align, we cannot infer from folding alone that these lines are, in fact, perfectly aligned.
 Such an idealization would be an instance of uncontrolled idealization.
 Uncontrolled idealization is what creates the difficulties with Row's fold discussed below.
-What follows will make more precise what we mean by controlled and uncontrolled idealization" and then highlight instances of uncontrolled idealization.
+What follows will make more precise what we mean by controlled and uncontrolled idealization.
+To do this, we first establish a sense of what is meant by "controlled idealization" and then highlight instances of uncontrolled idealization.